Cabramatta: Community facilities

-Parks
+Geography and parks

+Cabramatta faces the broad demands placed on urban centres with a combination of low canopy cover, higher social vulnerability, high density apartment living with poor cross ventilation, and higher surface temperatures leading to a higher planting priority.

 The main public park in Cabramatta is Cabravale Park, which mainly fronts Railway Parade, but is also bordered by Park and McBurney Roads and Bartley Street.
 Cabravale Park contains children's play equipment, fitness equipment, a basketball court and seating.
 The park underwent a major upgrade in 2009 as part of Fairfield City Council's Parks Improvement Program.
 The park also serves as a war memorial.
 A heritage-listed bandstand, built in 1922 to honour the soldiers who lost their lives fighting in the First World War, is located near the centre of the park.
 The Vietnam War Comradeship Memorial, a monument containing a fountain and pond centred upon a bronze statue of two soldiers, is located near the main entrance of the park on Railway Pde.
 The monument was built to commemorate the comradeship between Australian and Vietnamese soldiers during the Vietnam War.

 Other parks located in Cabramatta include Heather King Park (located on Vale St), Hughes Street Park, Longfield Street Park, Bolivia Street Park, Antonietta Street Park, Bowden Street Reserve and Panorama Street Reserve.